pirasalbe/Ebooks_Request_Generator_bot/README.md

 The authentication is required to get books and audiobooks information.
 The bot **may not** work as expected, if not provided.

-##### Twitter service

-The bot can send a tweet for each request.

-- `TWITTER_APP_KEY`: APP key provided by Twitter on the developer console.
-- `TWITTER_APP_SECRET`: APP secret provided by Twitter on the developer console.
-- `TWITTER_ACCESS_TOKEN`: Access token for OAuth1 provided by Twitter on the developer console.
-- `TWITTER_ACCESS_SECRET`: Access secret for OAuth1 provided by Twitter on the developer console.

 ##### Amazon API

 To interact with the Amazon API